 The simulation algorithm has to iterate through all the candles, from the oldest to the newest, and for each candle (let's call it the reference candle) it has to go back a number of candles in order to gather the information required to compute the trading signals (which tell you to buy or sell during the reference candle).

 A simulation will use the OHLCV (open, high, low, close, volume) of the candles.
 However because in real time trading the newest / current candle is being developed, its proper values (other than O) are unknown, so they can't be used until the candle is complete, which means that you can only buy and sell at the candle's open or close price (because you know when each occurs).
 It would be safe to use the values of the reference candle for signals, so long as you execute all the simulated buys and sells at the candle's closing price.

 If a simulation shows a very high profit, it's most likely that you have used the values of the reference candle that you can't know during the reference candle.

-A good implementation of an algorithm that uses a basic EMAs crossover, with no leverage, should yield a maximum profit (about) equal with what buying and holding would yield for the same time frame.
+A good implementation of an algorithm that uses a basic EMAs crossover, with no leverage, should yield a maximum profit similar with what buy-and-hold would yield for the same time frame.
 This should hold true no matter how short or long the time frame is; this is the reason why compounding doesn't work, that is, because it doesn't work for buy-and-hold.